Neuroscience and Mental Health: Spotlight on Wales

 See more about the BNA2023, BNA2021, BNA2019, BNA2017, BNA2015 and BNA2013 Festivals.

-The BNA community now has nearly 3,000 members, more than doubling in the last 6-7 years.
-There's something for everyone, including those who don't work in neuroscience in a professional capacity but are fascinated in the brain and nervous system. if you haven't yet joined us, why not?!
+The BNA community has over 3,000 members – a total which has more than doubled over the last 6 years.
+There's something for everyone, including those who don't work in neuroscience in a professional capacity but are fascinated in the brain and nervous system.
+Don't wait to become part of your community: join us today.

 The BNA was the first ever organisation to have prereg posters at a large international meeting - and, moreover, to evaluate their effectiveness in a study subsequently published in Nature Human Behaviour.
 An ever-increasing number of organisations are now adopting prereg posters, where researchers have the chance to discuss their plans for research rather than the results, at their own meetings and events.